NgoziEmeh/Ama_Enyi-Treasure-Island/readme.md

 Committing anything against another is considered a sacrilege and the repercussion is usually severe.

+Start the hunt:
-WHERE ARE YOU?
+WHERE ARE YOU RIGHT NOW?
 YOU ARE LOCATED AT AWKUZU JUNCTION HEADING TO AWKA.

 Your mission is to locate the hidden treasures buried in Ama Enyi many centuries ago.